SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/availableimages.md

 permalink: /instructionalcluster/images
 ---

-# Available Containers Images
+# Available Container Images

 JupyerHub makes use of a container image to execute your code/commands.
 You must use a container image that contains the software you wish to use.
 We use [images](https://ucsd-prp.gitlab.io/userdocs/running/sci-img/) provided by Nautilus which are based on [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#core-stacks).
 However, additional images can be created for specific needs.

 All images include GPU Nvidia and CUDA support, and will provide access to GPU resources if selected during [container launch](/instructionalcluster/students/launchcontainer).

-## General Containers Images
+## General Container Images

 The following general purpose containers are available for use.